Inside Villa Raag, Goa: A Quiet Yoga Retreat for People Who Need to Think Clearly

 Luxury here is in what you don’t have to think about

-When you lie down in Shavasana, you should not worry about whether your airport transfer is confirmed, whether lunch will arrive late, or whether housekeeping will knock during your nap.
+From an operations standpoint, the most meaningful form of luxury in a wellness setting is predictability.
+When you lie down in Shavasana, your mind shouldn’t be half‑occupied with whether your airport transfer is confirmed, if lunch will show up late, or whether housekeeping will knock in the middle of a nap.

 At Villa Raag, that shows up through small, consistent systems:

-• Consistent food quality – Menus align with Ayurvedic ideas about timing and combinations, yet they still feel current and connected to Goa’s local produce, spices and coastal flavours.
+– Consistent food quality – Menus align with Ayurvedic ideas about timing and combinations, yet they still feel current and connected to Goa’s local produce, spices and coastal flavours.

 For whom does Villa Raag work best?